 Skip to contents

-Return the raw decision-variable vector produced by the solver, in the internal model-variable order used by the optimization backend.
+The vector is returned in the internal model-variable order used by the optimization backend.

 Usage

-get_solution_vector(x, run = 1L)
+get_solution_vector(x, run = NULL, solution_id = NULL)

 Arguments